joshHug/LeidenITP/labs/extra_exercises.md

 ## loops

-In the following exercises you can practise with for loops:
+In the following exercises, you can practice with for loops:

 - any (easy)
 - all (easy)